jajetloh/quokkasim-book/src/chapter_2.md

 **Time = 1:15**
 <p align="center"><img src="images/barista_6.svg" alt="Barista 6" /><p>

-*Waiting for drinks* has reduced from 3 people to 1 person, meaning its state has changed from *Full* to *Empty*.
+*Waiting for drinks* has reduced from 3 people to 1 person, meaning its state has changed from *Full* to *Normal*.
 This change of state triggers any upstream or downstream processes to update, meaning that *Barista taking orders* is triggered to update.

 *Barista taking orders* checks both upstream and downstream state again, finds both are *Normal*, so then begins processing D.

 ## 2.4.
 A Taxonomy of Processes

 In QuokkaSim, Processes are at the heart of all dynamic behaviours.
-We wish to make our processes as flexible as possible to allow us to test whatever we wish, but also to have as few different types of process, to minimise complexity and the mental burden of reasoning about them.
+We wish to make our processes as flexible as possible to allow us to test whatever we wish.
+However, we also wish to have as minimal of a set of these processes as possible, to minimise complexity and the mental burden of reasoning about them.
 With a small set of well-defined components, modellers who are new to QuokkaSim are able to pick up the framework quickly, and effectively translate real-world scenarios to a model representation.

 Note that we are not saying you have to follow this taxonomy or these concepts.
 You are free to create your own components suited to your use cases.
 If you have a case that isn't well suited to using our components, we'd like to hear about it!
 If such use cases are common, we will consider adding them as components in QuokkaSim directly.